The Lapse

 The Lapse was an American indie band formed in late 1997.

+History

 The band was first signed to Gern Blandsten, then Southern Records.
 A larger deal with Matador Records fell through in 2001.
 The Lapse was the duo of then boyfriend/girlfriend Chris Leo (ex-Native Nod and brother of Ted Leo) and Toko Yasuda (Enon, ex-Blonde Redhead).
 They formed The Lapse after the breakup of their previous band, The Van Pelt.
 The Lapse had Leo on guitar and Yasuda on bass with both handling vocals.
-The band welcomed a long list of guest musicians over the years, including Don Devore (bass), Justin DuClos (drums), and Gary Keating (bass).
+The band welcomed a long list of guest musicians over the years, including Don Devore, Justin DuClos, and Gary Keating.

+The group's debut album, Betrayal!, was partially made up of songs Leo originally written for The Van Pelt.
+The follow-up, 2000's Heaven Ain't Happenin, deviated mainly from indie rock and was focused towards more of an experimental sound.

 The Lapse formally disbanded in 2001, with Yasuda leaving to join Enon.
-Chris Leo's current outfit is the Vague Angels, with Chris as primary singer/songwriter on guitar.
+Leo went to form the Vague Angels, with Chris as primary singer/songwriter on guitar.